lennarto/tab-group-sync/readme.md

 - Clicking on **👉 Open all URLs** opens all URLs on that specific Jira Ticket, Notion page, or Google Sheet, in a new Chrome Tab Group
 - Clicking on **🔗Copy new URLs** copies all urls that are (a) in the same tab group and (b) not yet on the page > so you can copy the new ones

-## 🤝  Found a bug?
-Missing a specific feature?
-Feel free to file a new <a href="https://github.com/lennarto/tab-group-sync/issues" target="_blank">Issue</a>.

 ## 💙 Support